JonathanWilbur/mueller-report/volume1.md

 The Office did not locate Rasin in the United States, although the Office confirmed Rasin had been issued a Florida driver's license.
-The Office otherwise was unable to determine the content and origin of the information he purportedly offered to Stone. finally, the investigation did not identify evidence of a connection between the outreach or the meeting and Russian interference efforts.
+The Office otherwise was unable to determine the content and origin of the information he purportedly offered to Stone.
+Finally, the investigation did not identify evidence of a connection between the outreach or the meeting and Russian interference efforts.